Will A Power Washer Work With Low Water Pressure

 The pipe that connects the faucet to the machine is often the bottleneck.

-• Shorten the distance: water running in the pipe is a friction loss.
+- Shorten the distance: water running in the pipe is a friction loss.
 If you can use 25 feet of pipe, don’t use 100 feet, which has a great impact on the water flow to the pump head.

-• Bold pipe diameter: Standard 5/8-inch garden hose may “jam” and restrict flow.
+- Increase pipe diameter: Standard 5/8-inch garden hose may “jam” and restrict flow.
 Changing to a 3/4 inch pipe allows more water to pass through, which can effectively compensate for the low water inlet pressure.

-2. Use buffer water tank
+2. Use a buffer water tank

 For those who use well water (well pressure is extremely low) or where the municipal water supply is particularly unstable, a buffer tank is the expert solution.
-This is usually a water supply connected to large storage bucket (say 50 gallons).
+This is usually a water supply connected to a large storage bucket (say 50 gallons).
 The logic is simple: the bucket can slowly replenish water from a low-pressure water source, but when the high-pressure washer works, it draws still water directly from the bucket.
 This ensures that the pump will always have a “stock” of water to pump, completely eliminating cavitation.

 O-Series High Pressure Washer 220V